kawhing/Programming-road/README.md

 ```bash
 https://www.luogu.com.cn/problem/P11041
 ```
-for nowcode, links are in the files
+for nowcode, links are in the files.

 Keeping it updated, submitting as inspiration strikes!